maxcutlyp/YoutubeBot/README.md

     - alternate: `.p`
 - `.skip {n}` - skips `n` videos.
 Without `n`, skips only once. `.skip all` will skip every song and leave the VC.
     - alternate: `.s`
+- `.queue` - shows a list of titles queued for playback
+    - alternate: `.q`

 ## Getting started
 Recently, some of the major Discord bots designed to play YouTube videos (Rythm and Groovy to name a few) have been taken down by Google for copyright infringment.
 This means that I can't just give you a bot to add to your server, but I can give you the code to run on your own bot, which you can add to your server.
 Don't worry, this is a pretty straightforward process.